 Your accommodation: Quest on Cambridge

 Quest on Cambridge serviced apartment-style hotel rooms offer guests a relaxed and comfortable Christchurch accommodation experience.
 Each room has an open-plan living area, a fully equipped kitchen, and natural light.
-Quest on Cambridge is a short walk from the south shopping center and only a short walk to the Botanic Gardens.Driving distance and time (approximate) for this leg: 331 kms / 205 miles : 4.0 hours
+Quest on Cambridge is a short walk from the south shopping centre and to the Botanic Gardens.Driving distance and time (approximate) for this leg: 331 kms / 205 miles : 4.0 hours

 The Banks Peninsula offers a great contrast to the South Island's largest city.
 Just around a 1 1/2 hours drive from the city centre are rolling green hills, streams, golden sand beaches and small settlements that offer a unique insight into New Zealand's history and development.